OSMLatam/OSM-Notes-Ingestion/docs/CI_Troubleshooting.md

 ## Overview

-This document provides solutions for common issues encountered when running GitHub Actions workflows for the OSM-Notes-profile project.
+This document provides solutions for common issues encountered when running GitHub Actions workflows for the OSM-Notes-Ingestion project.

 ## Common Issues and Solutions

 ### 1. PostgreSQL Connection Issues

 #### Problem

 ```
 ERROR: connection to server at localhost (127.0.0.1), port 5432 failed: FATAL: password authentication failed for user "testuser"
 ```

 #### Solution

 The issue is typically caused by authentication method conflicts.
 The workflow has been updated to use `POSTGRES_HOST_AUTH_METHOD: trust` for CI environments.

 **Check these points:**

 - Ensure `POSTGRES_HOST_AUTH_METHOD: trust` is set in the service configuration
 - Verify that `PGPASSWORD` environment variable is correctly set
 - Check that the PostgreSQL service is healthy before running tests

 **Updated workflow configuration:**

 ```yaml
 services:
   postgres: